PXLAIRobotics/PXL_ML_Docker_v2.0_TensorFlow/CUDA Installation/README.md

 # Nvidia drivers, CUDA & Nvidia-docker installation

 ## Ubuntu/Debian

+Only perform steps 1 and 2 if you already have old drivers, or if the drivers you have are malfunctioning.

-### Removing drivers
+### 1. Remove (old) drivers

 ```
 sudo apt update && sudo apt upgrade
 ```

-If you have no NVidia drivers already installed, you can skip the next step:

 ```
 sudo apt autoremove nvidia* --purge
 ```

-### Install nvidia driver
+### 2. Install nvidia driver
 Show all drivers
 ```
 ubuntu-drivers devices